nus-cs2113-AY1920S2/tp/docs/team/joelczk.md

     * *SEARCH* : Allows users to have the option to search for a query, based on a task type with/without date
     * *CLEAR* :  Allows user to have the option of clearing all the tasks on the list or to clear completed tasks(With the exception of repeated events).
 * Justification :
-    * *SEARCHING WITH DATE* : Users may just want to search for a specific query based on a given date, however the current command under `list` will show all tasks for the specific date
-    * *SEARCHING WITHOUT DATE* : Similar to `SEARCHING WITH DATE`, the current commands under `list` only shows all the tasks, but does not offer the functionality of searching by keywords which may make the CLI less optimized for users who want to find a task based on a specific keyword
+    * *SEARCH* : Users may just want to search for a specific query(with/without a given date), however the current command under `list` only shows all the tasks but does not offer the functionality of searching by keywords which may make the CLI less optimized for users who want to find a task based on a specified keyword.
-    * *CLEARING ALL TASKS* :  Users may want to clear all their tasks in the task list.
-However, the existing implementation (Without `clear` command) only allows users to delete the tasks based on their index, which may not be optimized for their use
+    * *CLEAR* : Users may want to clear all/completed in their task list.
+However, the existing implementation(Without `CLEAR` command) only allows users to delete tasks based on their index, which may not be optimized for their use.
-    * *CLEARING COMPLETED TASKS* : Users can clear their completed tasks in a single command so that they will not clutter their task list
 * Highlights :
     * The `SEARCHING WITH DATE` enhancement was more difficult and tedious to implement as there is a need to track the original index of the task in the task list, and at the same time, maintaining their original order.
-Initially, this feature was implmented in a HashMap, but it does not support the maintenance of original order.
+Initially, this feature was implemented in a HashMap, but it does not support the maintenance of original order.
 So, I had to figure out how to use a LinkedHashMap to support the maintenance of order of indexes.
+    * Another difficulty faced with implementing `SEARCHING WITH DATE` enhancement was the use of `LocalDateTime` api.
+As this was my first time handling with Date and Time using Java, there were many corner cases and exceptions that I had to consider during the implementation.
+Thus, proper planning had to be done before implementing this feature.
-    * The `CLEARING COMPLETED TASKS` enhancement was tedious to implement as there is a need for a few function calls to obtain the original task list and to obtain all the completed tasks.
+    * The `CLEARING COMPLETED TASKS` enhancement was tedious to implement as there is a need to obtain the original task list and the list of completed tasks.
+    Thus, a lot of function calls were required and so, there is a need to consistently keep track of the function calls used during implementation so that the implementation does not introduced incorrect behaviour for the enhancement.

 **Minor Enhancement** : Implemented the *DELETE* command, wrote the code skeleton for `Assignment`,`Event` and `Task`, wrote the code skeleton for various JUnit Tests (e.g. `AssignmentTest`,`EventTest`,`MarkAsDoneTest`)